TritonDataCenter/manta/docs/operator-guide.md

 ## Other configurations

 For testing purposes, it's fine to deploy all of Manta on a single system.
-Obviously it won't survive server failure, and there are known issues around bringing the system back up after a reboot.
+Obviously it won't survive server failure.
 This is not supported for a production deployment.

 It's not supported to run Manta in an even number of datacenters since there